-We've listed our favorite of air and AIO coolers below, which cater to both high-end and budget builds.
+We've listed our favorite air and AIO coolers below, which cater to high-end and budget builds.
 If you're looking for other ways to help increase your system's ventilation, you can check out our guide to the best PC fans.

 Best CPU coolers

-EVGA's latest CLC liquid coolers are our favorite mid range pick because of their excellent performance per dollar.
-Matching cooling of the latest chip-chillers from Corsair and NZXT, the 240mm CLC costs a fraction of the price while only sacrificing on a few features.
+EVGA's latest CLC liquid coolers are our favorite mid-range pick because of their excellent performance per dollar.
+Matching cooling of the latest chip-chillers from Corsair and NZXT, the 240mm CLC costs a fraction of the price while only sacrificing a few features.
 The included fans can get very loud at full speed, but we found the cooler to run well enough without ever reaching those levels.

-While you won't get the fancy addressable RGB lighting you'd find in NZXT, Thermaltake or Cooler Master's latest designs, the EVGA CLC does have the same sleeved tubing and a single RGB light on the pump head that can be controlled through the software.
+While you won't get the fancy addressable RGB lighting you'd find in NZXT, Thermaltake, or Cooler Master's latest designs, the EVGA CLC does have the same sleeved tubing and a single RGB light on the pump head that can be controlled through the software.
 If you don't care for all of the bells and whistles, EVGA's CLC 240 offers exceptional performance with little compromises.

 Corsair was one of the first manufacturers to bring all-in-one liquid cooling to the masses.
 Nearly a decade after the company first launched its Hydro series, Corsair is once again leading the charge with the updated H60 as our top choice for liquid cooling on a budget.

-Often priced $20 cheaper than our best high end air cooler, the 120mm H60 offers nearly identical thermal and noise performance at a fraction of the cost.
-The updated cooler features a white LED illuminated pump head, 120mm radiator and one of Corsair's latest 120mm PWM fans.
+Often priced $20 cheaper than our best high-end air cooler, the 120mm H60 offers nearly identical thermal and noise performance at a fraction of the cost.
+The updated cooler features a white LED illuminated pump head, 120mm radiator, and one of Corsair's latest 120mm PWM fans.
 Our tests put the performance of the new H60 far ahead of its other 120mm competitors and even in line with a few 140mm and 240mm coolers.

 Cooler Master's budget-friendly Hyper 212 CPU cooler has been around for well over ten years now.
-With experience like that it comes as no surprise that the newer Hyper 212 Evo has become a renowned pick for affordable performance.
-Priced around $30, the latest update to the Hyper 212 Evo features four direct contact heatpipes, an improved aluminum heatsink and a 120mm high airflow fan.
+With experience like that, it comes as no surprise that the newer Hyper 212 Evo has become a renowned pick for affordable performance.
+Priced around $30, the latest update to the Hyper 212 Evo features four direct contact heat pipes, an improved aluminum heatsink, and a 120mm high airflow fan.

 For less than $100, you can get yourself a quiet CPU cooler with exceptional thermal performance.
 Surprisingly, there’s no RGB lighting, making the Deepcool Assassin III a rather tame looking piece of hardware despite the flashy name.

-CPU cooler buying advice
+Best CPU cooler FAQ

-Like most components, choosing the right CPU cooler depends on several variables, including performance requirements, case compatibility, budget restrictions, and aesthetics.
+A. Like most components, choosing the right CPU cooler depends on several variables, including performance requirements, case compatibility, budget restrictions, and aesthetics.
 To find the best CPU coolers, we test performance using Prime95 and a mixture of modern PC games for extensive stress testing.
 Our top selections were made based on thermal performance, noise, value, and overall feature sets.